odyslam/starknet-node/README.md

 ![](https://user-images.githubusercontent.com/13405632/158076094-8044d2b0-85dc-4940-acb5-ea27a8551a47.png)

-Install it normally and then go back to your balena cloud dashboard and see the logs window.
-If everything works as expected, come back to this repository and open an issue to let me know.
-I will add the device to the list of supported ones!
+Install it and then go back to your balena-cloud dashboard to view the logs.
+If everything works as expected, return to this repository and open an issue to let me know.

 ## Resources